-k.
 Significant management judgement and estimates

 International Financial Reporting Standards (IFRS) requires the use of certain critical accounting estimates in the preparation of financial statements.
 IFRS also requires management to exercise judgement in the process of applying the company's accounting policies.
 Any areas that involve a high degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are required to be separately disclosed.
-For the years ended 31 December 2023 and 2022, there are no significant judgements and estimates that management believes are critical and require separate disclosure.
+For the years ended 31 December 2024 and 2023, there are no significant judgements and estimates that management believes are critical and require separate disclosure.

-4. Finance income
+4 Finance income

-2023 2022

-€ €

-Interest on loans to related parties 125,750 125,750

-Interest on financial assets at fair value through profit and loss 6,750 6,739
+2024 2023 € € Interest on loans to related parties 125,750 125,750 Interest on financial assets at fair value through profit and loss 6,750 6,750 Profit on fair value of financial assets at fair value through profit and loss 4,500 137,000 132,500

-132,500 132,489